djellemah/clevic/README.txt

 Right now, models must be defined in Ruby.
 The framework provides an easy Rails-migrations-like syntax for that.
-Start with Browser and EntryBuilder.
+Start with account_models.rb and times_models.rb, with associated SQL schemas in the sql subdirectory.
+For implementation and more extensive comments, see Browser and EntryBuilder.

 == PROBLEMS: